Interesting in hosting a Show?

 It is highly entertaining but is not designed for a pub type venue.
 Rather is is a listening/participating concert.

 Because it uses large scale visuals we prefer a darkened venue where the projection screen can be a central part of the performance.

 This show uses:

 2) A sound system suitable for the band

 3) Lighting to illuminate the band but not the projection screen

-It is best to discuss the type of venue with us so we can work out how to make it work.
-It is critical that the three things above can be accommodated because the show is BOTH a concert (music) and cinema (visuals).
+It is easiest to discuss the type of venue with us so we can work out how to make it work.

-We can supply all the above for smaller venues or house concerts where needed, but if we have to fly to a show, then the organiser will need to arrange for these.
+We can supply large portable projection screen, projector, sound gear and lights for smaller venues or house concerts where needed, but if we have to travel a long distance for a series of shows, then the organiser may need to arrange for these.